D5033/34/35, 5033/34/35, 24033/34/35

 1959

-D5033 - 5035 were part of the first batch of Class 24's to be built at Crewe Works (D5030 - D5037) being delivered in July & August, eventually being two of the forty eight allocated to March (31B), although after this batch of eight the following seven went to Ipswich.
-These locomotives would join the new Brush & NBL Type 2's in the dieselisation of East Anglia.
-In October D5033 moved south to Stratford (30A).
+D5034 was one of the first batch of Class 24's to be built at Crewe Works (D5030 - D5037) and one of the forty eight allocated to March (31B).
+D5034 would join the new Brush & NBL Type 2s in the dieselisation of East Anglia.

 1960